 The strips and dots were made out of marshmallow fondant also.
 I used ribbon around the base of the cake and colored the fondant with Wilton's icing color.

-This Rubber Ducky Baby Cake is a 2 layer 16 inch white cake and I used a Wilton 3D Rubber Ducky Pan for the large duck on top.
+This Rubber Ducky Baby Cake is a 2 layer 16 inch white cake and I used a Rubber Ducky Cake Pan for the large duck on top.

 It is covered with homemade vanilla icing tinted in various colors.